Category Archives: Fishing Reports

 Somerville

-FAIR.
-Water normal stain; 85 degrees; 0.29 feet above pool.
-Only changes this week are water level, temperature, clarity and white bass bite.
-Lake is 2 inches above normal, discharge is 90 cfs at the dam.
-Water temperature is 85 degrees and clarity is now clear.
-At the Somerville Marina crappie bite is slow, bluegill and catfish are fair.
-Crappie are fair on jigs and minnow on main lake brush in 8-16 feet of water.
-Catfish are fair in 3-10 feet of water with cut shad or punch bait.
-White bass are fair trolling with various spoons or anchored with shad and ghost minnows.
-Hybrids are fair in deeper water, afternoon bite is best when you locate them, using cut bait.
-Below the dam fishing is fair, while water is being slowly released.
+SLOW.
+Water normal stain; 74 degrees; 1.97 feet below pool.
+Fishing patterns are holding steady.
+At Somerville marina the crappie bite is slow, bluegill and catfish are fair.
+Crappie are fair over brush in 8-16 feet of water with jigs and minnows.
+Black bass are slow moving plastics in 6-12 feet of water.
+Catfish are fair in 6-10 feet using cut shad or punch bait.
+White bass slow trolling with various spoons or anchored with shad and ghost minnows.
+Hybrids are slow when in deeper water using cut bait.
+Dam gates are closed.
 Report by Weldon Kirk, Fish Tales Guide Service.
-Anticipate increased boater traffic due to the Labor Day weekend.

 Spence